Portland

 How many days is enough for Portland?

 Aim for 2-3 days to see the best Portland has to offer.
-While more time is always better to get to fully know a new city, 2-3 days allow you to hit the top tourist attractions and dine at the best restaurants in the city.
+This amount of time will allow you to check out the top tourist attractions and dine at a few of the best restaurants in the city.

 What is the best way to get around Portland?

 Public transportation is the best way to get around Portland.
-Widely available buses and trains make the big city easy to navigate and public rideshares allow you to get where you need to on time.
+Widely available buses and trains make the big city easy to navigate.

 Meet Our Oregon Travel Expert